-When evacuation becomes necessary and is ordered:

-The Municipality is not equipped to transport residents who do not have their own transportation.
+When evacuation becomes necessary and is ordered, the Municipality is not equipped to transport residents who do not have their own transportation.
 Neighbours will be encouraged to assist neighbours in that regard.
+If residents are physically unable to leave their property or do not have transportation, they are requested to phone the broadcasted numbers or 2-1-1 and/or contact the broadcasted agencies via email or social media.